Simonton, D. K. (2002).

 agents; internal versus external influences; presentist versus historicist

-narratives; idiographic versus nomothetic analyses; quality versus quantity
+narratives; idiographic versus nomothetic analyses; quality versus

 Part II.
 LIFETIME OUTPUT OF PSYCHOLOGISTS AND THEIR IMPACT ON THE FIELD